paulfryer/ibkr/docs/WORKFLOW-UPDATES.md

 └────┬─────────────┘          └────────────────────────┘
      │
 ┌────┴──────────────────────────────────────────────────┐
-│ 6. build-clean-api ← Depends on NSwag                 │
+│ 6. build-ibkr-sdk ← Depends on NSwag                  │
 │    Builds: Contract, Authentication, Client           │
 │    Packs: All three as NuGet packages                 │ └────┬───────────────────────┬──────────────┬───────────┘
      │                       │              │
 ┌────┴────────┐   ┌─────────┴──────┐   ┌──┴───────────────┐
 │ 7. test-    │   │ 8. test-       │   │ 9. test-         │
-│    nswag    │   │    kiota       │   │    clean-api     │
+│    nswag    │   │    kiota       │   │    ibkr-sdk      │
 │  (parallel) │   │  (parallel)    │   │  (parallel)      │
 │  with mocks │   │  with mocks    │   │  with mocks      │
 └────┬────────┘   └─────────┬──────┘   └──┬───────────────┘